 Add a WhatsApp chat to your website today

-The WhatsApp chat can make the difference between someone leaving and someone converting.
+A WhatsApp integration can truly make the difference between a website visitor leaving your website and someone converting.
 Because your team can really keep the conversation going.
-Even after visitors leave, and potential customers abandon their carts.
+Even after visitors leave and potential customers abandon their carts.

 So include WhatsApp as a channel in your customer journey.
 And start by adding a WhatsApp chat to your site.
 Official WhatsApp Business Solution Provider Trengo can set everything up for you.
 So all you have to do is test and take the time to see how your visitors react to the WhatsApp chat.